Roofing Types

 Tile Roofs

-Tile roofs are durable and long-lasting and can withstand the wind, heavy storms, and other rough weather conditions in Arizona.
-They can last 40 years and have a longer warranty than many roofing treatments, making them a great investment.
+Tile roofs are durable and long-lasting and can withstand the wind, heavy storms, and other severe weather conditions in Arizona.
+They can last 30 years and have a longer warranty than many roofing treatments, making them a great investment.
 Tile roofs are energy efficient for hot weather areas because they allow more air circulation and less direct heat transfer than other roof applications.
 Tile roofs using clay or concrete tiles are expensive to install but easy to maintain and offer a variety of color options to create a custom appearance.